snekkylang/snekky/spec/file_structure.md

 |----------------------|-----------|----------------------------------------------------------------|
 | compressed           | byt       | Indicates whether the file has ben compressed (1=yes, 0=no).   |

-### FilenameTable
+### FileNameTable
-The FilenameTable maps a start and an end position in the bytecode to the name of the source file it was generated from.
+The FileNameTable maps a start and an end position in the bytecode to the name of the source file it was generated from.
 ```
-FilenameTable {
+FileNameTable {
     i32 table_size
     [
         i32 start_byte_index